-- Player 1 plays Vira, targeting Siona in the discard, beginning the queue. - · Player I does not respond to Vira. - Player 2 gains priority and does not respond to Vira. - Vira resolves, playing Siona.
-Siona is now the last card in the queue. - Siona targets Korbat Defender and Usul Defender.
-(Note: Siona cannot target Vira, because she is still in the queue and not in the discard) - Player 1 does not respond to Siona. - Player 2 gains priority and does not respond to Siona. - Siona resolves, adding Korbat Defender and Usul Defender to Player 1's inventory. - · Siona goes to the discard. - · Vira goes to the discard.
+- Player I plays Vira, targeting Siona in the discard, beginning the queue. - Player 1 does not respond to Vira. - Player 2 gains priority and does not respond to Vira. - Vira resolves, playing Siona.
+Siona is now the last card in the gueue. - Siona targets Korbat Defender and Usul Defender.
+(Note: Siona cannot target Vira, because she is still in the queue and not in the discard) - Player I does not respond to Siona. - Player 2 gains priority and does not respond to Siona. - Siona resolves, adding Korbat Defender and Usul Defender to Player I's inventory. - · Siona goes to the discard. - · Vira goes to the discard.